 I just don’t feel that new riders need to worry about [clipless pedals] for at least a year or two, and riders who do choose to switch should spend some time on flats each year to help them improve their skills and pedal stroke [...]
-It isn't a matter of one pedal system being better than the other, it is about understanding how they exist on the same continuum and how they can work together to create a high-performance rider [...]
-There is a time and place for both systems and once we stop arguing over which is better the sooner we can learn how to make better use of them both as they relate to [pedaling a bike].
+It isn't a matter of one pedal system being better than the other; it is about understanding how they exist on the same continuum and how they can work together to create a high-performance rider [...]
+There is a time and place for both systems, and once we stop arguing over which is better, the sooner we can learn how to make better use of them both as they relate to [pedaling a bike].

 That being said, there are some serious foot health considerations for those who choose to ride exclusively on clipless pedals.

-Clipless pedals are almost always used in combination with stiff-soled and narrow cycling shoes and incorporate a very small contact interface between rider and machine.
-Conventional cycling shoes spring the toes (shifting the protective forefoot fat pad away from its normal location beneath the metatarsal heads) and restrict natural foot motion, and clipless pedals route the full force of the pedal stroke through a very small surface area on the ball of the foot.
+Clipless pedals are almost always used in combination with stiff-soled and narrow toe box cycling shoes and incorporate a very small contact interface between rider and machine.
+Conventional cycling shoes spring the toes (shifting the protective forefoot fat pad away from its normal location beneath the metatarsal heads) and restrict natural foot motion, while clipless pedals route the full force of the pedal stroke through a very small surface area on the ball of the foot.
 This places an extraordinary amount of focal pressure on sensitive ball of foot structures, including nerves, blood vessels, ligaments, and the metatarsal heads.

 The Catalyst Pedal, on the other hand, enables you to use a shoe that allows your foot to move and articulate the way nature intended.
-It also allows you to drive—using your full foot—into a solid platform or surface.
-This spreads the contact force across your foot and represents a huge difference in how force is applied to the pedal and how the corresponding reaction force affects foot structures.
+It also allows you to drive, using your full foot, into a solid platform or surface.
+This spreads the contact force across your foot and represents a huge difference in how force is applied to the pedal—and how the corresponding reaction force affects foot structures.

 To quote James,

 Coming from the world of feet and footwear, this feels very familiar.
-So many patients and consumers are told that orthotics, shoe cushioning, and motion-controlling footwear are where it’s at for preventing and addressing a wide range of foot issues.
+So many patients and consumers are told that orthotics, shoe cushioning, and motion-control footwear are where it’s at for preventing and addressing a wide range of foot issues.
 I think it’s important that we constantly question conventionally held beliefs and belief systems and keep an open mind about new ideas and approaches.

-Why the Medial Longitudinal Arch is Important in the Pedal Stroke
+Why the Medial Longitudinal Arch Is Important in the Pedal Stroke

-An arch is one of the strongest forms in nature and architecture, but in order to be stable, both ends of the arch must be level and in contact with the surface that the arch is acting upon.
+An arch is one of the strongest forms in nature and architecture.
+But in order to be stable, both ends of the arch must be level and in contact with the surface that the arch is acting upon.
 If the ends of the arch are not on a level plane, then you don’t have a stable arch configuration, and problems associated with a destabilized arch can arise.
 Many cyclists adopt a stiff-soled shoe in order to make up for the lack of a heel contact point on the pedal, but this fails to achieve the intended effect, as the heel is still floating freely in space and cannot participate in the driving force through the pedal.